 Yes, it is, and I’ll tell you why.
 Central American and Caribbean countries’ cuisines use less wheat (on the whole) than other countries.
 While there is surely lots and lots of bread, cakes and cookies in the bakeries in these countries, there are a few reasons for why it’s easier to travel in this region than in others.

-Our tip: You can pack less for your trip by scrapping the granola bars from home, because there are gluten-free snacks available in most Dominican stores, ranging from plantain chips to dried fruit and nuts.
+You can pack less for your trip by scrapping the granola bars from home, because there are gluten-free snacks available in most Dominican stores, ranging from plantain chips to dried fruit and nuts.

 What are the main gluten-free ingredients for cooking in the Dominican Republic?